Rudy Lai

 2025 Q1

-Establishment of AI Center of Excellence to identify and implement promising AI use cases and launch AI-driven cloud-based warehouse and fulfillment systems.
+Launch of Cardinal Health's AI Center of Excellence to identify promising AI use cases; new AI-driven cloud-based warehouse and fulfillment system enhances operational efficiency.

 2024 Q4: no updates